 The lightning port is able to become a USB host port & acts the same as MacOS X USB Host ports.

 Apple Lightning Port

-Apple recommends that USB Host Mode Audio and unified iOS USB Audio Drivers for MacOS X USB Audio to have implementation of iAP2 protocol compulsory with a MFi Logo Test that started in January 2015.
+Apple recommends that USB Host Mode Audio and unified iOS USB Audio Drivers for MacOS X USB Audio have implementation of iAP2 protocol compulsory with an MFi Logo Test that started in January 2015.
 Hopefully this is not too confusing, as I merely scratched the surface on these 2 formats.